erickamabilin/concepts_ds/README.md

 ## Project Description
 This project implements a Bloom filter, a probabilistic data structure for efficient membership testing with a trade-off of false positives.
 The project includes performance analysis using different datasets, specifically DNA sequences and English words.

+The complete report of this work, including implementation details, test results, and performance analysis, is presented in the `demo.ipynb` file.
+This is the most important file where our results are documented.

 ## Installation Instructions
 1. Clone the repository from GitHub.